 Cornerpoint grids specify lines for the 'vertical' corners of each column of gridblocks, and a set of 8 depth (z) points which define the top and bottom face of any particular gridblock.
-(The faces are not strictly planar, but flow calculations make suitable projections so as the conserve mass and represent flux correctly).
+(The faces are not strictly planar, but flow calculations make suitable projections so as to conserve mass and represent flux correctly).
 Blocks are indexed by an i, j, k triple, and usually many blocks are tagged as 'inactive' if they represent an uninteresting region of space.
 The file formats consist of chunks denoting the grid size, local origin, block-corner lines (COORD), corner-depths (ZCORN), and block-centred properties, such as 'active' flags, and segment labels.

-For the massaging calculation, we form, for each layer, a 2d output grid comprising the (x, y) projections of the midpoints of the edges of each corner point block (see little circles in Fig. 2).
-Each such point has an associated 'segment' or 'fault-block' tag, and points along the fault plane are repeated according to the number of intersecting segments.
+For the massaging calculation, we form, for each layer, a 2D output grid comprising the (x, y)

+projections of the midpoints of the edges of each corner point block (see little circles in Fig. 2).
+Each such point has an associated 'segment' or 'faultblock' tag, and points along the fault plane are repeated according to the number of intersecting segments.

-A typical plan view of the cornerpoint geometry is shown in Fig. 1.b).
+A typical plan view of the cornerpoint geometry is shown in Fig. 1(b).
 In the algorithms described below, all properties are interpolated or simulated at the corner points.
 Block centred properties like porosity are later formed by suitable 4-corner averages (e.g. thickness-weighted averages, or more elaborate weights based on integration of the Jacobian (Peaceman, 1996)).

-3 Smoothing and simulation algorithms
+3. Smoothing and simulation algorithms

 The overall simulation process is perhaps easier to describe in words than mathematically.
+Typically, we concentrate on the properties {depth, netsand, thickness, net-hydrocarbon, and porosity}, but subsets of these or an augmented list can be used if the context permits.
 Roughly speaking, we spatially smooth the means and covariances of the multi-property Delivery output ensembles to produce a smooth trend map for each property and a smooth between-properties trend covariance.
 The trend map may be allowed to have discontinuities at faults for certain properties.
 The property trends are then deformed by a kriging adjustment from well observations to produce a trend that passes through all hard observations.
 The kriging-variance maps produced in the kriging calculation are normalised and stored for each property, for later use.
-The maps may be truncated or clipped depending on consistency requirements for the properties (e.g. net-sand will be clipped to less than total thickness).
+The maps may be truncated or clipped depending on consistency requirements for the properties (e.g. netsand will be clipped to less than total thickness).
 The trend maps then constitute the most-likely maps of properties.
-The uncertainty maps are defined by the diagonal entries of the smooth trend covariance multiplied by the kriging variance maps.
-The square root of the latter map is then a local 'standard deviation' for each property, which honours the inversion uncertainties and the well data.
+The uncertainty maps are computed from the diagonal entries of the smooth trend covariance multiplied by the kriging variance maps: the square root of this product is then a local 'standard deviation' for each property, which honours the inversion uncertainties and the well data.